ericburger/crossbardocs/pages/iotcookbook/Arduino-Yun.md

 The recipes here each cover specific tasks related to handling the Yun.

-* [System Recovery](Arduino Yun System Recovery): restoring the Yun's firmware and resetting Wifi settings
+* [System Recovery](Arduino Yun System Recovery) - restoring the Yun's firmware and resetting Wifi settings
-* [System Update](Arduino Yun System Update): getting the most up-to-date version of the Yun's Linux operating system
+* [System Update](Arduino Yun System Update) - getting the most up-to-date version of the Yun's Linux operating system
-* [Establishing Network Connectivity](Arduino Yun Network Connectivity): Connecting your Yun to ethernet & WiFi
+* [Establishing Network Connectivity](Arduino Yun Network Connectivity) - Connecting your Yun to ethernet & WiFi
-* [Connecting via SSH](Arduino Yun SSH Access): connecting via SSH to administrate the Yun
+* [Connecting via SSH](Arduino Yun SSH Access) - connecting via SSH to administrate the Yun
-* [Expanding disk space](Arduino-Yun-Expanding-Disk-Space): using a microSD card to expand the storage on the Yun
+* [Expanding disk space](Arduino-Yun-Expanding-Disk-Space) - using a microSD card to expand the storage on the Yun
-* [Disabling the serial bridge](Arduino-Yun-Disable-Bridge): disabling the default serial bridge so we can use serial for our own
+* [Disabling the serial bridge](Arduino-Yun-Disable-Bridge) - disabling the default serial bridge so we can use serial for our own
-* [Setting up Autobahn|Python](Arduino-Yun-AutobahnPython-Setup): setting up Autobahn|Python and Twisted for Python programming on the Yun
+* [Setting up Autobahn|Python](Arduino-Yun-AutobahnPython-Setup) - setting up Autobahn|Python and Twisted for Python programming on the Yun
-* [Setting up Autobahn|JS](Arduino-Yun-AutobahnJS-Setup): setting up Autobahn|JS and Node for JavaScript programming on the Yun
+* [Setting up Autobahn|JS](Arduino-Yun-AutobahnJS-Setup) - setting up Autobahn|JS and Node for JavaScript programming on the Yun
-* [Preparing an image](Arduino-Yun-Prepare-Image): how to create an extroot overlay SD card image for distribution
+* [Creating an overlay image](Arduino-Yun-Create-Image) - how to create an extroot overlay SD card image for distribution